 Always press out the excess air before sealing if using freezer bags.
 Liquids, such as gravy, will expand during the freezing process, so be sure not to fill the container all the way to the top or you’ll have a mess on your hands.
 Be sure to label and date leftovers for easy identification later.

-Great meal planning ideas for your Thanksgiving leftovers
+Great meal-planning ideas for your Thanksgiving leftovers

 Turkey soup may be the first leftover idea that comes to mind, but it shouldn’t be your last.
-Sure you can use up every bit of the turkey with a flavorful pot of veggies and herbs that will result in gallons of soupy goodness, but there are plenty of other innovative ways to turn yesterday’s dinner into today’s treat.
+Sure, you can use up every bit of the turkey with a flavorful pot of veggies and herbs that will result in gallons of soupy goodness, but there are plenty of other innovative ways to turn yesterday’s dinner into today’s treat.

-Leftover Turkey Pasta Bake: After all that cooking you’ve done over the past few days, you deserve something delicious — and easy to make.
+After all that cooking you’ve done over the past few days, you deserve something delicious — and easy to make.
 This easy pasta bake will do the trick, and help get through some of those turkey leftovers, too.

-Turkey, Brie, Bacon, and Cranberry Sandwich: Banish those sad thoughts of slabs of turkey and a coating of mayo between two slices of bread.
+Banish those sad thoughts of slabs of turkey and a coating of mayo between two slices of bread.
 This recipe elevates the sandwich to a whole new level.
 Your family will be begging for seconds of this sandwich.

-Baked Sweet Potato Pudding: Sweet potatoes and ice cream?
+Sweet potatoes and ice cream?
 Sounds good to us!
 And as one home cook, Joyce Welling, attested, when she makes this, her sweet potatoes are “gone faster than you can say ‘Thanksgiving!'”

-Cranberry Turnovers: This is a great breakfast treat for the morning after Thanksgiving and a delicious way to put all that homemade cranberry sauce to good use.
+This is a great breakfast treat for the morning after Thanksgiving and a delicious way to put all that homemade cranberry sauce to good use.
 Package puff pastry makes the recipe so easy to make.

 Since Thanksgiving is a time for family, food, and sharing it’s a perfect brush up on your food storage best practices before you go handing out those goodie bags.
 From proper food storage to mouth-watering recipe ideas, our leftover guide will be your go-to for navigating the Thanksgiving season with ease.